willwebberley/personal-website/src/pages/notes/2017-06-26-cenode-iot.md

 there is an iot card named card1 that is to the agent House and has 'instruction' as content and targets the hue bulb 'Lounge' and has 'on' as power
 ```

 And that's it, really.
-This post contains only the more interesting components of the experiment, but hopefully provides an indication of how the library may be used for simple inter-device communication.
+This note contains only the more interesting components of the experiment, but hopefully provides an indication of how the library may be used for simple inter-device communication.
 The [full demo](https://github.com/willwebberley/CENode-IoT/blob/master/app.js) includes extra code to handle the UI for a webapp and extra utility functions.